-A significant and rewarding undertaking throughout the year 2010, the draft of the County's 2030 Comprehensive Plan was guided by the Frederick County Planning Commission, through the efforts of the Comprehensive Plans and Programs Executive Committee (CPPC), and with the assistance of many others.
+A significant and rewarding undertaking throughout the year 2010The 2030 Comprehensive Plan was a significant and rewarding undertaking in 2010 and 2011, and provided a foundation for this 2035 Comprehensive Plan update.
+Equally as rewarding an undertaking through 2015 and 2016, the draft of the County's 20350 Comprehensive Plan was guided by the Frederick County Planning Commission, through the efforts of the Comprehensive Plans and Programs Executive Committee (CPPC), and with the assistance of the Blue Ribbon Panel and the Frederick County Department of Planning and Development staff, and many others.

-The public outreach for this project has been broad and successful.
-This effort is ongoing.
-The Comprehensive Plans and Programs Committee (CPPC) members collaborated with a large group of citizen volunteers to form working groups whose goal was to update the various chapters of the Comprehensive Plan.
-Following an initial kick-off meeting in April 2010, the working groups met throughout the year.
-The involvement of community partners and stakeholders provided a greater scope of involvement and expertise than in previous efforts.
+The public outreach for this project has been broad, and successfully, utilizing digital tools including: a project webpage and County social media which provided on-going updates, traditional public input meetings and public hearings.
+This effortPublic feedback on the 2035 Comprehensive Plan is ongoing.
+The Comprehensive Plans and Programs Committee (CPPC) members collaborated with a large group of citizen volunteers to form working groups\Blue Ribbon Panels whose goal was to update the various chapters of the Comprehensive Plan based on their expertise.
+Following an initial kick-off meeting in April 2010June 2015, the working groups met frequently throughout the yearwinter of 2015-2016.
+The involvement of community partners and stakeholders, including inclusion of new stakeholders such as the Frederick County Sanitation Authority (FCSA), provided a greater wider scope of involvement and expertise than in previous efforts.